jspotten/cs324-labs/08-lab-socket-hunt/README.md

 Your score will be computed out of a maximum of 100 points based on the following distribution:

+ - 55 points for passing level 0
- - 25 points for each of 4 levels (0 through 3)
+ - 15 points each for passing levels 1 through 3
  - For each level, 5 points for each seed:
    - 7719
    - 33833